Vantage Pro console

 hlOutTempHiTime = 4:26PM

-The above example says that the Highest wind for the month (hlWindHiMonth) is 28 mph.
+The above example says that the highest wind for the month (hlWindHiMonth) is 28 mph.
 The highest wind speed for the year (hlWindHiYear) is 56 mph.
 The highest outside temperature so far for today is 78.8 F degrees (hlOutTempHiDay), which occurred at 4:26PM (hlOutTempHiTime).
 You get the idea.
 A complete description of every variable/value pair for each data output command is listed in the Data File Variables section.

 Time functions Allows you to synchronize the clock in the weather station console with your server's system clock.
 Also, you can read the clock to a file, which can be used in html or logging files to record the time of weather events.